kollin-brandenburg/ICS_HCM/LabGuide400.md

 ![](images/400/image100.png)

 **1.2** Make sure to tick "enable tracing" and "include payload" when the window pops up.
+Click on the activate button to activate it.

 ![](images/400/image101.png)